usask-aws/cf-ec2-alb-testprod-al2023/README.md

 # Usask_EC2_Loadbalancer_Test_Prod_cloudformation_template.yaml

-Creates a test/prod EC2 instance pair behind a single Application Load Balancer.
+Creates a test and prod EC2 instance pair behind a single Application Load Balancer(ALB).
 The default (port 80, and port 443 if a certificate is provided) listener forwards to the **prod** target group; requests matching the `/test/*` path pattern are routed to the **test** target group instead.